 The Sierra Nevada Yellow-Legged Frog was once the most abundant frog in California, but has disappeared from over 90% of the lakes it once inhabited, in large part due to the introduction of non-native trout, which are voracious predators of tadpoles.

-Thanks to the 707 Save The Frogs Supporters who sent letters into the The National Park Service.
+Thanks to the 707 Save The Frogs Supporters who sent letters in to the The National Park Service in November 2009.
 Our comments comprised over 95% of the total comments received by the Park Service!
 The NPS is currently developing an action plan for removing the non-native trout from Sequoia Kings Canyon National Park.
 We will keep you posted when the removals begin!

 "In order to save the frogs leaping by fresh water ponds